 - Preheat oven to 350 °F. Spray a standard muffin pan with baking spray or line with cupcake liners, and set aside.
 For best results, use a sifter to remove the lumps from the flour and cocoa powder.

-- In a medium mixing bowl, whisk together the flour, sugar, cocoa powder, baking soda, and salt.
+- In a medium mixing bowl, whisk together the flour, sugar, cocoa powder, espresso powder (if using), baking soda, and salt.

 - Add the canola oil, vinegar, and vanilla.
 Pour in the boiling water and stir until the batter is smooth.

-- Using a large cookie scoop, portion about ¼ cup of the batter into the wells of the prepared cupcake pan, filling each well ⅔ full.
+- Using an extra large cookie scoop, portion about ¼ cup of the batter into the wells of the prepared cupcake pan, filling each well ⅔ full.
 Tap the pan on the counter a couple of times to shake out any bubbles.

 - Bake for 18 to 22 minutes, or until a cake tester comes out clean.
 Cool the in pan for 15 minutes before turning out onto rack to cool completely.